feserr/GangerEngine_old/README.md

 - [License](#license)

 <a name="about"></a>
-# GangerEngine 0.0.1
+# GangerEngine 0.0.2

 GangerEngine is an open source game framework for making desktop games.

-Version: 0.0.1 - Released: 27th April 2015
+Version: 0.0.2 - Released: 04th May 2015

 <a name="whats-new"></a>
-## What's new in 0.0.1?
+## What's new in 0.0.2?

+The library has arrive!!!
+A minimal game engine (at this time) is live.

-This version has all that the [tutorial](https://www.youtube.com/playlist?list=PLSPw4ASQYyymu3PfG9gxywSPghnSMiOAW) by Benjamin Arnold till video number 12.
+This version has all that the [tutorial](https://www.youtube.com/playlist?list=PLSPw4ASQYyymu3PfG9gxywSPghnSMiOAW) by Benjamin Arnold till video number 18.

 <a name="change-log"></a>
 ## Change Log

-Version: 0.0.1 - Released: 27th April 2015
+Version: 0.0.2 - Released: 04th May 2015

 ### New features

+* Sprites
+* FPS limit
-* Load and display Shaders.
+* Resource and texture cache
-* Load PNG files.

 <a name="how-to-build"></a>
 ## How to Build